 How Many Bras Are Enough?

-There’s only so much room in your lingerie drawer, so knowing “when to say when” is probably sound advice as far as bra buying is concerned.
+There’s only so much room in your lingerie drawer so knowing “when to say when” is probably sound advice as far as bra buying is concerned.
 Most industry experts suggest owning four comfortable, everyday bras.
-This can be your favorite style in multiple colors for rexample: two white, one black and at least one nude.
+You can choose your favorite styles in multiple colors.
+Purchase two white, one black and at least one nude.

 It is always a good idea to have a couple of specialty bras on hand.
-I would recommend a convertible and a strapless for occasions when your everyday bras just won’t do.
-Another staple is what I call the “girlie” or “frou frou” bra.
-A delicate lace demi with floral or pearl embellishments will definitely get the attention of your special someone!
+We recommend a convertible and a strapless for occasions when your everyday bras just won’t do.
+Another staple is the sexy or fancy bra.
+A delicate lace demi with floral or pearl embellishments will definitely get the attention of your special someone.

 Fun Bra Facts

-Victoria’s Secret recently premiered its latest Fantasy Bombshell Bra.
-The jewel-laden Damiani designed bra is the showpiece of the lingerie maker’s annual runway show.
-This over-the-top bra is worth a reported $2 million…and for good reason.
-It features over 1500 carats of white diamonds, blue topaz and blue sapphires in a tasteful setting of 18-carat white gold!
+- A jewel-laden bra for Victoria's Secret was a showpiece of the lingerie maker’s runway show.
+It was worth a reported $2 million featuring over 1500 carats of white diamonds, blue topaz and blue sapphires in a tasteful setting of 18-carat white gold.

-According to bra maker Wacoal America, 36DD was on track to replace 36D as the most purchased bra size in 2009.
+- According to bra maker Wacoal America, 36DD was on track to replace 36D as the most purchased bra size in 2009.
 Internet bra retailer Bare Necessities also noticed an increase of DD sales.
-Could it be the body mass increase of American women?
-Surely, the popularity of breast enhancements has something to do with it as well.
-Whatever the reason, it should make American men extremely happy.

-The French word “brassiere” has been around for several hundred years.
-Originally, it was used to describe a combat arm shield.
-Then it became known as a military breastplate and then as a corset for women.
-Today “brassiere” in France refers to a baby’s undershirt or arm float.
-A U.S. company adopted the word “brassiere” early in the 20th century to describe their newest breast-supporting garments and the word quickly became part of English vernacular.
-The word “brassiere” was shortened to the slang word “bra” in the 1930s.
+- The French word “brassiere” has been around for several hundred years.
+It was used to describe a combat arm shield.
+It later became known as a military breastplate and then as a corset for women.
+A U.S. underwear company adopted the word brassiere early in the 20th century and the word quickly became part of our vernacular.
+It was shortened to the slang word “bra” in the 1930s.

 Test Your Bra Knowledge!

-Take this True or False quiz to find out how much you learned from this fascinating Hub.
-This may never be a Trivial Pursuit category, but you will surely impress the heck out of your friends at the next cocktail party!
+Take this True or False quiz to find out how much you learned from this informational article.
+Bras may never be a Trivial Pursuit category but you will surely impress the heck out of your friends at the next cocktail party.